ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 #### Block syncing changes

-Modifies block RLP validation mechanisms that requires test client syncing.
+Modifies block RLP validation mechanisms that require test client syncing.

 - 0. No new RLP validation mechanism is introduced.
-- 1. A single new simple RLP validation mechanism is introduced.
+- 1. A single simple RLP validation mechanism is introduced.
 - 2. Multiple simple RLP validation mechanisms are introduced or a single complex one.
 - 3. Multiple RLP validation mechanisms are introduced and at least one of them is deemed complex.